 But with the star power and prestige now behind the project, a more established director might be the sole option for the film’s producers.
 Ava DuVernay is a definite shoo-in for the project, demonstrating a continual engagement with the inner lives of black women in both "I Will Follow" and "Middle of Nowhere."
 Also "Selma" was produced in part by Brad Pitt’s Plan B, which might put her at an advantage for being considered for this project.

-Further, after the international success of “Belle,” Amma Asante also seems another strong possibility.
-The UK-born, Ghanaian director has increased her filmmaking profile significantly since the release of the film and was offered a larger, studio film after “Belle” which was to star Kerry Washington, but both eventually left the project; and Asante is currently filming “Where Hands Touch,” a period romance starring Amandla Stenberg, as the release for “A United Kingdom” (her most recent film which stars David Oyelowo and Rosamund Pike) begins internationally before a USA premiere in early 2017.
+Further, after the international success of "Belle," Amma Asante also seems another strong possibility.
+The UK-born, Ghanaian director has increased her filmmaking profile significantly since the release of the film and was offered a larger, studio film after "Belle" which was to star Kerry Washington, but both eventually left the project; and Asante is currently in production on "Where Hands Touch," a period romance starring Amandla Stenberg, as the release for "A United Kingdom" (her most recent film which stars David Oyelowo and Rosamund Pike) continue to travel.

 Widening the scope, Nigerian director Andrew Dosunmu, who explored contemporary Nigerian life in America in both "Restless City" and "Mother of George," could also take on the project.